How to read Star Wars: The High Republic books

 What is Tales of Light and Life, and when should I read it?

-I highly recommend waiting to read Tales of Light and Life until you’re caught up with all the main High Republic books — all of Phases 1 and 2.
+I highly recommend reading Tales of Light and Life after you’re caught up with Phases 1 and 2.
 The anthology contains major spoilers for both phases’ storylines.

 Really appreciated this post.
 Thank you!